stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 ![The Stack Frame after an Interrupt](/content/2020/stack-frame-int.png)

 The diagram above shows what a process stack looks like after the kernel takes over.
-An interrupt frame is push to the top of the stack and the `pt_regs` structure is filled out containing the processor state before the interrupt.
+An *interrupt frame* is push to the top of the stack and the `pt_regs` structure is filled out containing the processor state before the interrupt.

 ![The Stack Frame in a Sig Handler](/content/2020/stack-frame-in-handler.png)

 This second diagram shows what happens when a signal handler is invoked.
-A new special signal frame is pushed onto the stack and when the process is resumed it resumes in the signal handler.
-The signal frame is setup by the [setup_rt_frame](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/arch/openrisc/kernel/signal.c?h=v5.10-rc7#n144) function which is called inside of `do_signal` which calls `handle_signal` which calls `setup_rt_frame`.
+A new special *signal frame* is pushed onto the stack and when the process is resumed it resumes in the signal handler.
+In OpenRISC the signal frame is setup by the [setup_rt_frame](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/arch/openrisc/kernel/signal.c?h=v5.10-rc7#n144) function which is called inside of `do_signal` which calls `handle_signal` which calls `setup_rt_frame`.